cmadusankahw/evenza-MEAN-frontend/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm start` to run development server with open in browser.
+Run `ng serve` to run frontend development server and  `npm run serve` to run backend development server seperately.

-Run `npm run serve` to run backend development server
+**CROS** Policy has been enabled.

 ## Code scaffolding